adaptris/interlok-docs-legacy/pages/advanced/advanced-interlok-scaling.md

 ```
 There are three important properties that are set here for Interlok to send generated metrics;

 The first is overriding the JAVA_OPTS with the "prometheusEndpointUrl".
-This Interlok how to reach the server.
+This tells Interlok how to reach the metric server.
 The next two properties are environment properties that will be populated by the Interlok deployment instances  namespace and pod name.

 These must always appear in any Interlok deployment that wishes to send meaningful metrics to Prometheus.